 Resources for Current Tuck Students

 What does Amazon, BP, Microsoft, Morgan Stanley, Nike, Carlyle, Bain, and Boeing have in common?
 They all have a Chief Sustainability Officer who ensure that sustainability is a field of growth within their company.
-The Revers Center for Energy supports students who want to explore careers such as sustainability, investment banking, consulting, marketing, management, and just about everything in between.
+The Revers Center for Energy, Sustainability and Innovation supports students who want to explore careers such as sustainability, investment banking, consulting, marketing, management, and just about everything in between.
 We believe that to be a leader in your field, you will encounter energy challenges throughout your career.
 We are here to prepare you and support you through those challenges!

 While at Tuck, you have access to the Feldberg Library where you have access to subscriptions to databases, journals, books and so many other resources